 CPU and disk utilization of your ESX/ESXi servers are important metrics that need to be supervised constantly.
 Applications Manager's VMware monitor enables you to understand and optimize your resource utilization with details like, network usage, disk usage and CPU usage by your ESX/ESXi servers and its virtual machines.
 This helps you discern whether CPUs are running at full capacity or if they're being underutilized and also shows the resource consumption stats of individual virtual machines.

-Identify the storage devices with high activity and the amount of free space available in each of the disk partitions.
-Maintain a margin of available disk space.
-Get notified when the disk space falls below the critical threshold margins.
+Additionally, you can identify the storage devices with high activity, see the amount of free space available in each disk partition, maintain a margin of available disk space, and get notified when the disk space falls below the critical threshold margins.

-Create maps to display relationships between VMware vSphere® servers and underlying physical data stores.
-VM-to-storage maps clearly reveal problems at storage and application levels helping IT administrators have better end-to-end visibility into the performance of their virtual resources.
+Monitor VMware ESXi server by creating maps to display relationships between VMware vSphere servers and underlying physical data stores.
+VM-to-storage maps clearly reveal problems at storage and application levels, helping IT administrators maintain better end-to-end visibility into the performance of their virtual resources.

-Get to know if the hardware components of the VMware ESX/ESXi server are functioning properly.
-Monitor if any drives have failed, if current voltage of the power supply is normal, and more through hardware monitoring.
+Hardware issues should be the last thing hindering your VMware monitoring objectives.
+Applications Manager's VMware ESX performance monitoring ensures admins know if the hardware components of the VMware ESX/ESXi server are functioning properly by sending notifications for drive failure, the current voltage status of the power supply, and more through hardware monitoring.

 Gain insightful reports into the attribute-wise performance of your ESX/ESXi servers with Applications Manager's performance analytics.
 Plan capacity based on overutilized and underutilized servers, and use machine learning-based forecasting to predict growth and utilization trends of your VMware ESXi servers in the future.